Asif-shah786/ai-real-estate-advisor/README.md

 ### Technical Solution Overview

-The AI Real Estate Assistant implements a Retrieval-Augmented Generation (RAG) system that combines the strengths of large language models with structured property data to provide intelligent property recommendations through natural conversation.
+The AI Real Estate Advisor implements a Retrieval-Augmented Generation (RAG) system that combines the strengths of large language models with structured property data to provide intelligent property recommendations through natural conversation.

 | Component             | Implementation                   | Why We Chose It                                                                                |
 | --------------------- | -------------------------------- | ---------------------------------------------------------------------------------------------- |